borisskert/ansible-docker/README.md

 * http_proxy: to set the http-proxy for docker
 * https_proxy: to set the https-proxy for docker
 * no_proxy: to set the no-proxy hosts for docker
+* storage_driver to setup docker storage-driver, like overlay2

 Example Playbook
 ----------------